About Us

 Ash Rose, CBCC-KA, CPDT-KA

 I wanted to become a trainer after I brought home my dog Clark in 2009 who turned out to have a high propensity for aggression.
-Clark endured dominance rolls, shock training and choke collar corrections before I learned that reward-based training works for aggressive dogs.
+Clark endured dominance rolls and “corrections” on shock, choke, and prong collars corrections before I learned that reward-based training works for aggressive dogs.
 Clark set me on a mission to help dogs like her.
 I believe that the Humane Training Alliance will really advance that mission by steering dog guardians directly towards the professionals who can most kindly and effectively help them.

 My background provides me with empathy and understanding to compassionately guide dog guardians towards these humane methods.
 I now have a strong knowledge and skill base for taking behavior cases with profound fear, arousal, and aggression issues.
 I constantly pursue continuing education to make myself the best trainer I can be.

-Dogs are my life, but I also enjoy nature, music, social justice activism, building queer community, and spending time with my loved ones.
-I volunteer with shelters, rescues, and animal welfare outreach programs.
-I live with ADHD, anxiety, and depression.
-I have two personal dogs: Parker, a 12-year-old American Pit Bull Terrier, and Lily, a 4-year-old Pit Bull mix.
+My life revolves around dogs – training and volunteering with shelters, rescues, and animal welfare outreach programs.
+I do also enjoy nature, music, social justice activism, building queer community, and spending time with my loved ones.
+I am neurodivergent, with ADHD-I, anxiety, and depression.
+I have two personal dogs: Parker, an 11-year-old American Pit Bull Terrier, and Lily, a 5-year-old Pit Bull mix.
 I also care for a variety of foster dogs.

 Abbie Volpone VSA-CDT